How to get started with SAFe

 Dealing with delegated authority

-Agile frameworks are intended to empower the development team to be self-governing and allowed to plan how they work.
-SAFe recognizes that, at the size of a large number or several development teams, it turns out to be increasingly disorganized for teams to completely self- organize.
-It therefore puts a few constraints on this, with the goal that where teams are working away at a similar product, their deliverables can be better synchronized for releasing together, in spite of the fact that this has been one area in which SAFe has been criticized.
+Agile frameworks are intended to empower the development team to be self-governing and allowed them to plan how they work.
+SAFe recognizes that, at the size of a large number or several development teams, it turns out to be increasingly disorganized for teams to completely self-organize.
+It, therefore, puts a few constraints on this, with the goal that where teams are working away at a similar product, their deliverables can be better synchronized for releasing together, in spite of the fact that this has been one area in which SAFe has been criticized.

 Allowing time for development and planning

-- As with many methodologies, there’s no right or wrong when it comes to whether or not your organization should to adopt SAFe.
-Or maybe, it’s tied in with teaching yourself on your choices just as your organization’s unique needs so you can determine the best methodology for your team.
+- As with many methodologies, there’s no right or wrong when it comes to whether or not your organization should adopt SAFe.
+Or maybe, it’s tied in with teaching yourself on your choices just like your organization’s unique needs so you can determine the best methodology for your team.

 ScrumStubs ScrumStubs is a platform created in order to facilitate workshops, meetups, conferences, and coaching in the world of IT training.

 Our platform aims to provide a workflow-driven solution that serves to expedite the process of managing and creating a large number of IT training events. https://scrumstubs.com/events/